Pont Cysyllte

 The sandstone bridge is dated '1697', though it was substantially rebuilt during the 18th century, and only the south arch and part of the south pier are original.
-The bridge comprises three arches, with full-height triangular cutwaters between each arch, each topped by a pedestrian refuge.
-The older south arch has a span of 10.7 m and the north arches have spans of 14.0 m and 14.2 m.
+It became a Grade I listed structure in 1963 and is also a scheduled monument.

-The bridge became a Grade I listed structure in 1963 and is also a scheduled monument.
+The bridge comprises three arches, with full-height triangular cutwaters at up- and down-stream ends of both piers, each topped by a pedestrian refuge.
+The older, south arch has a span of 10.7 m and the two newer arches have spans of 14.0 m and 14.2 m.